Asymptotically efficient adaptive identification under saturated output observation: Main results

+It is well-known that the offline ML estimates can be obtained by solving the optimization problem $(\ref{399})$.
+The asymptotic efficiency of offline ML estimates has been extensively studied in the literature under i.i.d. or deterministic regressor conditions (see, e.g., \cite{ly1992}).
+In this paper, to relax these stringent data conditions, we will propose an adaptive Newton-type algorithm based on the likelihood objective function (\ref{399}).

+From Lemma \ref{lem23}, a natural way to obtain recursive estimates with the stochastic Newton (SN) method for all $k\geq 0$ is as follows:

+where the initial values $\hat{\theta}_{0}$ and $P_{0}$ can be arbitrarily chosen in $\Theta$ and with $P_{0}>0$, respectively.
+Using the Sherman–Morrison formula \cite{hager}, it follows that

+which serves as an estimate of the inverse of the Fisher information matrix.
+Unfortunately, we cannot prove that the covariance of the estimation error generated by the SN algorithm $(\ref{sn})$ achieves the C-R bound.
+For this reason, we adopt the design method of the two-step adaptive Newton identification algorithm for nonlinear output observations proposed in \cite{ZZtsqn}, modify the estimates of $\lambda_{k}$, and prove that, when $n$ is sufficiently large, the adaptation gain matrix of the proposed algorithm can approach the inverse of the Fisher information matrix.

-To ensure the boundedness of the estimates $\{\hat{\theta}_{k}\}$ generated by our algorithm while keeping some celebrated convergence properties, we also need to introduce a suitable projection operator in the algorithm.
-For the linear space $\mathbb{R}^{m}$, we define a norm $\|\cdot \|_{A}$ associated with a positive definite matrix $A$ as $\| x\|_{A}=\sqrt{x^{\top}Ax}$.
-A projection operator based on $\| \cdot\|_{A}$ is defined as follows: \begin{definition} For the convex compact set $\mathcal{D}$ defined in Assumption $\ref{assum2}$, the projection operator $\Pi_{A}(x)(\cdot)$ is defined as
+Moreover, to ensure the boundedness of the estimates generated by our algorithm, we introduce the following projection operator: \begin{definition} For the convex compact set $\Theta$ in Assumption $\ref{assum2}$, the projection operator $\Pi_{A}(x)(\cdot)$ is defined as